Logo

 Don't say: "A CIC is a medieval wood carving tool."

+BBR stands for the Bank of England Base Rate.
+This interest rate is set by the UK’s central bank.
 Lots of mortgage deals are linked to the Bank of England Base Rate.
-These are known as trackers or base rate trackers.
-If you have a mortgage that tracks the Bank of England Base Rate by 1%, that means you pay whatever the base rate is plus 1%.
-Currently that would be 1.01%.
+These are known as tracker mortgages or base rate tracker mortgages.
+For example, if you have a mortgage that tracks the Bank of England Base Rate by 1%, that means you pay whatever the base rate is plus 1%.

 Do say: "The BBR remains at a historic low after its Monetary Policy Committee voted unanimously to hold interest rates at 0.1 percent."